mcmtilman/SwiftPuLP/README.md

 The Python counterparts of the Swift model elements are generated when the solver tries to solve the model.
 Since a given variable may occur multiple times in the objective function and / or one or more constraints, this may result in multiple LpVariables being generated for each Swift variable.

 PuLP can run into problems when this happens.
-Hence converting variables into Python relies on a *VariableRegistry* to keep track of the first Python object generated for each variable *name*.
+Hence converting variables into Python relies on a variable cache to keep track of the first Python object generated for each variable *name*.
 The following example illustrates the impact.

     guard let x = Variable("x"), let z = Variable("x", domain: .integer) else {...}